The Getty

 Advance tickets recommended.

-This hillside campus off the 405 aims to look at connections between 4,000 years of Jewish heritage and communities within L.A.
+This hillside campus off the 405 looks at connections between 4,000 years of Jewish heritage and communities within L.A.
 The permanent displays of Judaica are both beautiful and enriching, while the temporary exhibitions often veer more into pop culture territory (think: Star Trek, the Muppets).
 Little ones will love Noah’s Ark, a wonderful kid-oriented, playground-like exhibit that explores cultural differences through a retelling of the old animals-two-by-two tale.

 • Things to do